 The Debtor, the Committee and OCI circulated many revised term sheets, none of which were agreeable to all parties.
 After several months of negotiations, it became clear that, given the Debtor's decreasing liquidity, an agreement on a plan satisfactory to the Debtor, the Committee, AAC and OCI could not be reached in time for the Debtor to emerge successfully from chapter 11.
 The Debtor continued to negotiate with the Committee and OCI separately and together to determine how best to preserve the Debtor's enterprise value for the benefit of its creditors.
-In June 2011, an informal group of unaffiliated Holders of Senior Notes represented by Akin Gump Strauss Hauer & Feld LLP (the "Informal Group") joined the negotiations.
-Based upon these negotiations, certain alternative scenarios were developed with respect to amending the TSA, settling intercompany claims and allocating costs that the Debtor believes benefit all parties.
-If, on or before the Plan Settlement Deadline, OCI and AAC have agreed to the Plan Settlement and to execute the agreements and effectuate the transactions described below, the Plan shall take the form of the Plan Settlement Option described below.
-If, by the Plan Settlement Deadline, OCI and AAC have not agreed to the Plan Settlement, the Plan shall take the form of the Plan Settlement, the Plan shall take the form of the Detor of the Plan Settlement, the Plan shall take the form of the Plan Settlement peadline, OCI and AAC have not agreed to the Plan Settlement, the Plan shall take the form of the Plan Settlement option described below.
+In June 2011, the Informal Group joined the negotiations.
+Based upon these negotiations, the Plan Settlement was developed with respect to amending the TSA, settling intercompany claims and allocating costs that the Debtor believed would benefit all parties.